princessble/python-essentials-project/README.md

 6. **Access Your Site:**
    - Your site will be available at `https://YOUR-USERNAME.github.io/python-essentials-project/`.

+### Responsive Design
+The Rock-Paper-Scissors game website is designed to be responsive and works well on various devices, including desktops, tablets, and mobile phones.
+The layout adjusts dynamically to provide an optimal user experience regardless of screen size.

 ## Acknowledgements 🙏

-We would like to extend our heartfelt gratitude to:
+I would like to extend my heartfelt gratitude to:

 - **Limerick ETB:** For the opportunity to learn coding and enhance our skills.
 - **Code Institute:** For providing the platform and resources to make this project possible.